 People are emotionally attached to their pets, so nonacademic discussions about pet restrictions can be fraught with emotion and controversy.
 After all, you're talking about four-legged members of families.
-Four out of every 10 American households now own a dog, according to Humane Society statistics.
+Nearly half of American households own a dog, according to Humane Society statistics.

 First, understand that people who call for bans of pit bulls and other specific dog breeds don't just hate dogs.
 There are real world legal and financial reasons for considering restrictions.
 Claims arising from dog bites make up nearly a third of liability claims against homeowners insurance.

 Insurance companies track dog bite injuries, the breeds of the offending dogs, and how much dog bite claims cost policyholders.
 For this reason, property insurance carriers routinely exclude certain breeds of dogs from coverage arising from dog bites.
 Put simply, if the resident disregards the breed restrictions on their homeowners or renters insurance policy, the insurance company won't pay the claim.